Tutorial on amortized optimization: Learning the model's parameters

 $\gL_{\rm reg}$ is typically optimized with an adaptive first-order gradient-based method that is able to directly differentiate the loss with respect to the model's parameters.

 Regression-based learning works the best for distilling known solutions into a faster model that can be deployed at a much lower cost, but can otherwise start failing to work.
-In control, regression-based amortization methods are referred to as \emph{behavioral cloning}.
+In RL and control, regression-based amortization methods are referred to as \emph{behavioral cloning} and is a widely-used way of recovering a policy using trajectories observed from an expert policy.
+Using regression is also advantageous when evaluating the objective $f(y;x)$ incurs a computationally intensive or otherwise complex procedure, such as an evaluation of the environment and dynamics in RL, or for computing the base model gradients when learning parameter optimizers.
 These methods work well when the ground-truth solutions are unique and semi-tractable, but can fail otherwise, \ie if there are many possible ground-truth solutions for a context $x$ or if computing them is too intractable.
 After all, solving \cref{eq:opt} from scratch may be computationally expensive and amortization methods should improve the computation time.

+\begin{remark} \Cref{eq:reg-loss} can be extended to other distances defined on the domain, such as non-Euclidean distances or the likelihood of a probabilistic model that predicts a distribution of possible candidate solutions. \citet{adler2017learning} propose to use the Wasserstein distance for learning to predict the solutions to inverse imaging problems. \end{remark}